Chez Tortoni

 Chez Tortoni is a painting by the French artist Édouard Manet, painted ca. 1875.
 The oil-on-canvas painting measures 26 × 34 cm.
-The painting hung in the Isabella Stewart Gardner Museum of Boston, Massachusetts, United States, prior to being stolen in 1990.
+The painting hung in the Isabella Stewart Gardner Museum of Boston, Massachusetts, United States prior to its theft in 1990 and it has not yet been recovered.
+A $10 million reward is offered for the return of Chez Tortoni and the other stolen items.